Ganoderma lucidum: Etymology

-These genetic analyses tested species concept hypotheses to determine how the Ganoderma taxa are related.
-One such study found six major clades among the 29 samples studied.
-Samples labeled as G. lucidum were found in five of the six clades, showing the extent of the confusion around species identification.
-Another study found similar results, and also showed that Ganoderma resinaceum from Europe and the North American sample wrongly labeled G. lucidum were sister taxa and were also more closely related to each other than the European G. lucidum sensu stricto.
-A recent multilocus phylogeny, using ITS, tef, rpb1, and rpb2, revealed that the global diversity of the Ganoderma species included three supported major lineages.
-These results agree with several of the earlier works focusing mostly on morphology, geography and host preference, but with statistical support separating the European and North American taxa.
-The phylogenetic species concept using a multilocus approach is currently the most robust and accepted method for designating species ranks for the fungi.

 Description

-Ganoderma lucidum has a limited distribution in Europe and parts of China, where it grows on decaying hardwood trees.
+The caps can grow up to 35 cm across.
 The fruiting body almost always has a stipe present, which is tawny to russet colored and 1.5 times the diameter of the cap.
 Context tissue (sterile tissue inside the fruiting body between the pileus crust and the initiation of the tubes) is pink-buff to cinnamon-buff and corky, showing concentric growth zones and no resinous or melanoid deposits.
 The hymenium displays 4–5 pores per millimetre.
 Chlamydospores are absent.
 Basidiospores are 8.2–12.1 μm (average 10.7 μm) long and 4.8–8.9 μm (average 7.1 μm) wide, with a spore shape index of 66.2.

+Distribution and habitat

+The species is widely distributed in tropical and subtropical rainforest regions in Asia, Africa, and the United States.
+It has been used for the longest time in China, Vietnam, and India.
+It is currently cultivated using intensive cultivation technology in Japan, Korea, and China, and is starting to be cultivated in some Southeast Asian and South American countries.
+In the southern region of Vietnam, it can be seen growing on dầu lim trees on Phú Quốc.

+It grows on decaying hardwood trees.
+Wild populations found in the U.S. states of California and Utah were likely introduced anthropogenically and naturalized.

+Cultivation

+A 2020 study indicated ways to cultivate it in different types of side-streams and waste, but this species does not usually produce fruiting bodies as well as in other woods, such as aspen, probably because softwoods contain compounds which are toxic to several fungi, including Ganoderma spp.
+However, recent studies found that G. lucidum is still able to degrade Pinus sylvestris wood, causing a wood delignification but keeping proportion of carbohydrates high, opening new doors to softwoods in their utilization in G. lucidum cultivation.

 Uses

-The species is inedible but is used to make a bitter-tasting tea.
+The species is inedible and rock-hard when dried, but is used to make a bitter-tasting tea, purported to have health effects by some cultures, although there is no conclusive scientific evidence for such effects.

-Folklore products and tissue culture samples
+It has safety concerns and moderate interactions with certain medications and dietary supplements.

+Due to the poor quality of clinical research, there is no good evidence for the use of G. lucidum in treating cardiovascular diseases in people with type 2 diabetes or any other medical condition.